Walon-Foundation/business-directory/SETUP.md

-# 🚀 Setup Guide - Sierra Leone Business Directory
+# 🚀 Setup Guide - Sierra Leone Business Directory (SLBizRegistry)

 This guide will walk you through setting up the Business Directory application from scratch, whether you're developing locally or deploying to production.